fandulu/ASAD/README.md

 ## A-AVA Datasets

-We create a new A-AVA dataset based on existing [AVA dataset] (http://research.google.com/ava/) and the [TAO dataset] (https://taodataset.org/), by assigning the unique actor identity and actions to each actor.
+We create a new A-AVA dataset based on existing [AVA dataset](http://research.google.com/ava/) and the [TAO dataset](https://taodataset.org/), by assigning the unique actor identity and actions to each actor.

 <p align="center">
   <img src="docs/A-AVA.png">